apache/spark/docs/configuration.md

   <td><code>spark.ui.proxyRedirectUri</code></td>
   <td></td>
   <td>
-    URI where to address redirects when Spark is running behind a proxy.
+    Where to address redirects when Spark is running behind a proxy.
 This will make Spark modify redirect responses so they point to the proxy server, instead of the Spark UI's own address.
 This should be only the address of the server, without any prefix paths for the application; the prefix should be set either by the proxy server itself (by adding the